kwakubiney/remixify/README.md

     - `DB_USER`
     - `DB_HOST`

-Example can be found in `.env.example` in the root directory:
+Example can be found in `.env_local` in the root directory:

 ## Dependencies